rupeshtiwari/react-native-getting-started/README.md

   - **Option 2 use expo contants library**
     - Run `expo install expo-constants`
     - I will use this!

 - **Fetch has problems with cookies on react native.
 Therefore, we should use `axios`**
   - works nice with cookies
   - it parses the response to json out of the box.

+### Chapter-14-Display Remote and Local Image

+#### Requirement

+- Display image from local folder
+- Display image from server